juan-s-cruz/arxivFilterX/README.md

 https://github.com/Mahdisadjadi/arxivscraper

-In its current stat, it can be tested by running a local server.
+In its current state, it can be tested by running a local server.
 To do so, clone the repository and open a terminal on that directory.
 Then use
 `python manage.py runserver`

 and visit on your browser: